haz3141/pump-chat/README.md

 ## 🔥 **Join the Movement**
 🌐 **[Kulture.Fun](https://kulture.fun/)** | 🛡️ **Built for Degens** | ⛩️ **Crypto-Native SocialFi**

 > “Where degens chat, stake, and trade—all in one place.” 🚀

----

-This README ensures **hackathon judges, developers, and investors** clearly understand **Kulture.Fun’s mission, technical foundation, and blockchain integration.** Let me know if you need any last-minute tweaks! 🚀